 Con: Buying/Renting Land

 If you’re planning on building a tiny home on foundation, you’ll need land to put it on.
-Buying land can be costly, and the total price for land will be dependent on the lot size you choose to buy and location.
-One of the issues with renting land is that landowners may end up selling the land that you live on, or ask you to move.
+Buying property can be costly, and the total price for land will be dependent on the lot size you choose to buy and location.
+One of the issues with renting property is that landowners may end up selling the land that you live on, or ask you to move.
 This could potentially cause you to lose your tiny house altogether, or force you to spend a lot of money trying to have a crane lift it onto a trailer.

 Key Takeaway: Buying and renting land can be expensive, and potentially even cause you to lose your tiny house.